alxwen711/pythonCompetitiveLibrary/README.md

 [**Discussion Thread** for future files to Add to this library](https://github.com/alxwen711/pythonCompetitiveLibrary/discussions/2)

-Alternativly you can also create an [Issue](https://github.com/alxwen711/pythonCompetitiveLibrary/issues) and tag it accordingly for new files you would like to see added.
+Alternatively you can also create an [Issue](https://github.com/alxwen711/pythonCompetitiveLibrary/issues) and tag it accordingly for new files you would like to see added.